wusshit/my-hugo-vps-deploy-setup/server_preparation/01_azure_vm_provisioning_notes.md

     *   **Crucial Initial Inbound Port Rule:** Ensure **SSH (port 22, TCP)** is allowed (preferably from your specific IP for security, or "Any" if your IP changes often).
     *   Other ports (HTTP/80, HTTPS/443) will be opened via NSG rules later.

-*Remember to download and securely store your private SSH key if Azure generates a new key pair for you.*
+*Remember to download and securely store your private SSH key, most likely Azure will generate a new key pair file for you.*